algoroad/algoroad/README.md

 <h1 align="center">Hi 👋 I'm David Harvey</h1>

 # 💫 About Me:
-I am a Computer Science Masters student at Queen Mary University of London, passionate about developing products built using cutting edge technology that have a signficant and positive impact on the world.
-I'm especially interested in AI, GPUs, robotics, game-theory, quantum computing and cybersecurity.
+I’m a Computer Science master’s student at Queen Mary University of London, passionate about building products with cutting-edge technology that make a meaningful impact.
+My interests span AI, GPUs, robotics, game theory, quantum computing, and cybersecurity.

 ## 🚀 What I'm Up To